invessex/www/_posts/2016-09-13-education-and-innovation-how-essex-uk-is-securing-the-future-of-its-high-technology-businesses.md

 ---
-heading: Education and innovation: how Essex UK is securing the future of its high-technology businesses
+heading: Education and innovation how Essex UK is securing the future of its high-technology businesses
 url: education-and-innovation-how-essex-uk-is-securing-the-future-of-its-high-technology-businesses
 sectors:
   - high-technology-cluster